TECHNOLOGY DOMAIN

 VCE Subjects: VET Creative Industries, VCE Applied Computing, VCE Media.

-Digital - Cybersecurity, Data & Programming
+Digital - Cybersecurity, Programming and Artificial Intelligence

 Subject Code: P3TDC